gsucarrat/gets/OVERVIEW.md

 # Overview of the files and folders here on Github
 The folder *gets* contains the 'raw-material' of the current development version of the package.
 The file *gets_devel.tar.gz* contains a tested tarball of the package.
+See further below for instructions on how to install this version.

 ## Source code
 The source code of the package is contained in the following files in the *gets/R/* folder: